Tableau Public Data Policy

 Upon receiving a request:

-- If the complaint claims infringement of copyright, we will promptly remove the content pending a counter-notice.
+- If a valid complaint claims infringement of copyright, we will promptly remove the content pending a counter-notice.

 - If the complaint claims (1) infringement of trademark, privacy, or publicity rights, or (2) that the content is obscene, child pornography, or depicts the exploitation of children, we may, in our discretion, remove the content.